caezsar/puppet-nginx/README.md

     proxy_pass:  'http://to_10.10.10.10'
 ```

-To redirect all requests to comming to `resource2`, add the below lines into locations loop.
+To redirect all requests to comming to `resource2` to a backend server or cluster, add the below lines into locations loop.
 In this example, a pre-defined backend upstream server is used.

 ```
 # Redirect https://domain.com/resource2 requests to `http://to_20.20.20.20` upstream backend previously defined in hiera.